 As a higher risk merchant account category, businesses in the tobacco industry are required to follow strict rules and regulations set forth by state and federal governments when selling tobacco products.
 In addition to the strict legal guidelines required by the government, the card networks also require merchants to follow their regulations by performing a yearly audit of their practices and to pay a yearly compliance fee to the payment card network.

 Merchants operating in the USA with a US based merchant account are required to file yearly compliance audits carried out by a qualified lawyer or tobacco professional confirming that the practices and safeguards the merchant has in place will prevent any potential legal liabilities.
-Most audits confirm that the merchant websites have an age verification program and require signature confirmation of delivers by people over the legal age in that jurisdiction to consume tobacco.
+Most audits confirm that the merchant websites have an age verification program and require signature confirmation of delivery by people over the legal age in that jurisdiction to consume tobacco.

 The MasterCard yearly compliance fee of $500 is used for the annual audit of the tobacco business; validating that the business is selling the authorized products, that all federal and local laws for tobacco sales are being followed and that the business is operating in a PCI Compliant manner.
 Constant changes to the Federal and local laws for the sale of tobacco products has forced MasterCard to require these yearly audits to prevent any potential legal problems for themselves or their acquiring bank partners.